-36 Wolf et al. (2013) presented "proof" that infraspecific ITS polymorphism was consequent to compensatory base mutations that maintain ITS2 secondary structure.
+38 Wolf et al. (2013) presented "proof" that infraspecific ITS polymorphism was consequent to compensatory base mutations that maintain ITS2 secondary structure.
 Thus, they argued that it is the secondary structure, rather than the sequence, that is species-specific, hence the "species barcode concept" was valid.
 This is a crock.
 As predicted, compensatory base mutations indeed occur, and these presumably are related to maintaining ITS2 function, though, if I recall, this has been studied only in yeasts.
 Meanwhile, ITS including, ITS2, is a relatively fast-evolving locus, and that is why it is used to reconstruct phylogenetic relations among closely related taxonomic species.
 Thus, compensatory base mutations ought to be correlated to a degree with taxonomic species limits.
 But that is as far as one can go.
 Compensatory base mutations cannot rescue the ITS species barcode concept from infraspecific variation in ITS1, which has an evolutionary origin and function different from ITS2 and apparently little functional secondary structure (Hershkovitz et al., 1999).
-And it cannot rescue other supposed species barcode loci, e.g., rpl32-trnL.
-And it cannot rescue ITS2 or any other locus from observed interspecific sequence identity.
-Everything we know about molecular evolution and variation at the species level leads to a prediction that species barcodes do not and cannot exist.
-This is not to say, of course, that such sequences have no taxonomic diagnostic value at all.
+And it cannot rescue other supposed species barcode loci, e.g., rpl32- fact, both infraspecific polymorphism and interspecific genetic identity should not have been unexpected.
+In particular, the original molecular systematics bandwagon, viz. isozyme/allozyme approaches, generally focused on infraspecific variation at single/low-copy loci, and generally found it.
+Not surprisingly, therefore, this polymorphism emerges in phylogenomic analyses that sample multiple individuals (e.g. Böhnert et al., 2022).

-better a model of lineage sorting of persistent functional paralogs rather than cladistic divergence followed by subsequent interspecific gene flow.
+Evolutionary interpretation of such polymorphisms and identities is another matter.
+Using a population genetics statistical model, Nicola2019 found that ITS variation in N. sect.
+Strongyloma fit better a model of lineage sorting of persistent functional paralogs rather than cladistic divergence followed by subsequent interspecific gene flow.
 Basically, the ITS diversity manifested little rhyme or reason with respect to morphological or ecological parameters.
 But they also recognized that the overall statistical pattern did not rule out gene flow in particular cases, especially since the species are sympatric, and their general range in Patagonia has been ecologically unstable during the past several million years.
 The fact that the nucleotypes form two clades indeed might suggest a divergence of species bearing different sets of paralogs and later hybridization that allowed essentially all nucleotypes to occur in all species.
 While the cpDNA-n polymorphism also manifested no statistical pattern for hybridization, again, it cannot be ruled out in specific cases.
 Nicola2019 reported that the cpDNA-n morphs did manifest a latitudinal correlation, such that interspecific similarities at different latitudes might indeed represent introgression.